June is AED Awareness Month

 AED Donation Program

 The Fox Valley Heart Fund at Rush Copley offers AEDs to non-profit organizations in the communities they serve.
-The program is entirely funded by contributions received from Rush Copley employees, patient and community members.
-Requests typically exceed the number of units available and approval is based on needs and funds.
-One AED is awarded per quarter.
-Past recipients of AEDs include Kane County Sheriff SWAT Team, Original Temple of God Church, Sunnymere of Aurora, SciTech Museum, St. Therese Church, St. Anne Catholic Parish and Resurrection Evangelical Lutheran Church & School.
-If your non-profit organization is interested in receiving an AED, please complete an application at rushcopley.com.
+The program is entirely funded by contributions received from Rush Copley employees, patients and community members.
+Nearly 20 AEDs have been awarded since the program’s inception.
+Past recipients of AEDs include Sunnymere of Aurora, SciTech Museum, Fourth Street United Methodist Church, Kendall County Food Pantry, Temple B’nai Israel and the Oswego Senior Center.

 To learn more about the AED education or donation program, please contact Susan Hines, Community Relations Coordinator at email@example.com.